alex996/Vuewer/README.md

 Vuewer is meant to demonstrate basic use of Vue.js in Laravel.
 It makes use of [single-file components](https://vuejs.org/v2/guide/single-file-components.html) embedded into Blade and communicates with the API using [Axios](https://github.com/mzabriskie/axios).
 This app will show you examples of parent-child communication, attribute binding, and many more.

+> **Note**: To keep it simple, we only make use of Laravel's built-in request-response system.
+If you want to scale up your API, you'd have to upgrade it to incorporate more features, such as transformers, pagination, or authentication.
+For starters, check out [Incremental APIs](https://laracasts.com/series/incremental-api-development) series on Laracasts.
+If you want to jump right in and start coding, check out the awesome [Dingo API package](https://github.com/dingo/api) which already includes a ton of goodies like [JWT Auth](https://github.com/tymondesigns/jwt-auth) and [Fractal](http://fractal.thephpleague.com/) out of the box.

 ## Installation

 1. Run `git clone https://github.com/alex996/Vuewer vuewer` and `cd vuewer`